ut-parla/Parla.py/README.md

 source activate
 ```

 A docker container with the above steps already completed is available at [https://hub.docker.com/r/insertinterestingnamehere/parla](https://hub.docker.com/r/insertinterestingnamehere/parla).
-You can get a shell in this docker container by running
+You can get a shell in this docker container by running (using `sudo` may be required, depending on how docker is set up)

 ```
 docker run -it insertinterestingnamehere/parla